The Logic Primer™

 Rest

 One of today's modern miracles is the ability of humans to balance so many responsibilities in their lives, personal and professional, and to do that every day of their life while working more productively than any of our ancestors could have imagined, and still maintain average lifespans of 75 years and longer.
-Our fast-paced lives tempt us to sacrifice our sleep time more than other activities in our day.
-While we are all different, it is generally recommended that most adults should sleep between 7 and 9 hours per day, yet our habits tend to reduce this to 5 or 6 hours for many people -- for some even less!
-About a century ago, it was quite common for people in various countries to sleep considerably longer than that, up to 10 hours or more per day.
+Yet, our fast-paced lives tempt us to sacrifice our sleep time more than other activities in our day.
+While we are all different, it has been recommended that adults should sleep between 7 and 9 hours per day (yes, really), but our habits tend to reduce this to 5 or 6 hours for many people -- for some even less!
+About a century ago, it was common for people in various cultures to sleep considerably longer than that, up to 10 hours or more per day!

-Though hardly a profound suggestion, sleep time is frequently overlooked yet it's an important part of physical and mental health.
-When problem solving, one can rest just by taking a short break, a walk, or otherwise doing something to change what you are thinking about.
-Curiously though, the more urgent or difficult a problem is, the harder it is to rationalize 'resting' or otherwise defocusing from the situation at hand.
-While no one would advocate taking a coffee break during a network outage, you can change what you are thinking about by using different problem-solving techniques like those described within the Logic Primer page, or by taking a minute to explain or report the situation to someone else, forcing you to clarify your thoughts.
+Though hardly a profound suggestion, sleep time should always be considered for living a healthy lifestyle.
+Medical and health experts consider sleep as one of the three keys to overall good health (with diet and exercise the other two).
+When problem solving, one can rest just by taking a short break, a short walk, or otherwise doing something to change what you are thinking about.
+Of course, the more urgent or difficult a problem is, the harder it is to rationalize 'resting' or otherwise defocusing from the situation at hand.
+While no one would advocate taking a coffee break during a network outage, you can change what you are thinking about by using different problem-solving techniques like those described within the Logic Primer, or by taking a minute to explain or report the situation to someone else, forcing you to clarify your thoughts.
 This is also a form of task switching, as discussed further below.

 There can be other good reasons to get enough rest.
-Well known scientists like Albert Einstein and Stephen Hawking, or just about any college student at final exam time, will tell you that if they fall asleep while considering a difficult problem or while trying to memorize something, they are often able to better remember, invent or solve problems by the time they wake up, having had their minds work "in the background" while sleeping.
+Well known scientists like Albert Einstein and Stephen Hawking, or many college students at final exam time will tell you that if they fall asleep while considering a difficult problem or while trying to memorize something, they are often able to better remember, invent or solve problems by the time they wake up, having had their minds work "in the background" while sleeping.

 Return